-We consent to the inclusion in this Offering Statement of Glucose Biosensor Systems (Greater China) Holdings, Inc. (the "Company") on Form 1-A of our report dated December 28, 2017, except for the effect of the stock split described in Note 1, as to which the date is June 7, 2018, with respect to our audit of the financial statements the Company as of June 30, 2017 and for the period from August 4, 2017 (inception) through June 30, 2017 and the report dated October 19, 2018 with respect to our audit of the financial statements the Company as of June 30, 2018 and for the year then ended.
-We also consent to the reference to our Firm under the heading "Experts" in such Offering Circular.
+We consent to the inclusion in this Offering Statement of Glucose Biosensor Systems (Greater China) Holdings, Inc. (the "Company") on Form 1-A of our report dated November 7, 2018 with respect the financial statements of the Company which appears in such Offering Statement.
+We also consent to the reference to our Firm under the heading "Experts" in such Offering Statement.